Trash mounds stack up at homeless camp in Grass Valley’s Glenbrook Basin

-Strewn about the branches, grass and dirt are clothing, mattresses and plastic Tupperware often merging into large mounds.
+Strewn about the branches, grass and dirt are clothing, mattresses and plastic containers often merging into large mounds.
 The grounds are covered with items belonging to homeless individuals who once established shelter, and possibly still do, in the wooded area.

 Dick Law, a broker for Paul Law Realty, said a contractor told him a day’s work wouldn’t make a dent in the area.